MtlSnk/clih/README.md

 git clone https://github.com/MtlSnk/clih.git
 ```

-Edit `.clihrc` with the paths to your scripts/autocompletion directories, if you
+Edit `.clihrc` with the paths to your scripts/autocompletion directories.
-don't wish to place them under `$HOME/scripts` and `$HOME/scripts/completion`.

 ```bash
 # .clihrc